Bradfield/algos/book/trees/binary-search-trees.md

 position: 10
 ---

-We have already seen two different ways to get key-value pairs in a collection.
-Recall that these collections implement the **map** abstract data type.
-The two implementations of a map ADT we discussed were binary search on a list and hash tables.
-In this section we will study **binary search trees** as yet another way to map from a key to a value.
-In this case we are not interested in the exact placement of items in the tree, but we are interested in using the binary tree structure to provide for efficient searching.
+So far we have seen two different ways to implement the **map** abstract data type—binary search on a list, and hash tables.
+In this section we will consider the binary tree, which is the basis of another common implementation of maps focused on efficient searching.

 Before we look at the implementation, let’s review the interface provided by the map ADT.
-You will notice that this interface is very similar to the Python dictionary.
+Notice that this interface is very similar to the Python dictionary.

 -   `Map()` Create a new, empty map.